Children's Dental care, Pediatric Dentist

 1. Find a friendly dentist.

-Do your homework on pediatric dentists.
+Do your homework on pediatric dentists in Alpharetta.
 Visit the dentist’s office and meet the staff; see if you feel comfortable and at ease there.
 If you feel at ease, chances are your kid will, too.

 2. Lead by example.